 Graduating from Iowa State University’s Computer Science program, Cassidy is a Software Engineer and Developer Evangelist at Venmo.
-Venmo, a user friendly money transferring app, is projected to process $20 billion in payments annually.
-Cassidy has spoken at the Grace Hopper Celebration for Women in Computing, and hopes to inspire future generations to recognize the importance of the STEM industry.
+Venmo, a user-friendly money transferring app, is projected to process $20 billion in payments annually.
+Cassidy has spoken at the Grace Hopper Celebration for Women in Computing and hopes to inspire future generations to recognize the importance of the STEM industry.

 Arielle Zuckerberg, 28 @ariellezuck

 Yes, she’s Mark’s little sister, but Arielle Zuckerberg has paved her own path into the tech world.
 After studying Public Affairs and Computer Science in college, Arielle began as a Junior Product Manager at Google.
 She eventually became the Product Manager of Wildfire by Google, before switching gears and working for Humin, a digital app that intelligently organizes cell phone contacts.
-Today, she is a partner at Kleiner Perkins Caufield & Byers, a firm that works with entrepreneurs to pioneer multibillion dollar companies.
+Today, she is a partner at Kleiner Perkins Caufield & Byers, a firm that works with entrepreneurs to pioneer multibillion-dollar companies.
 While she didn’t follow her brother’s lead and join the Facebook family, Arielle has undoubtedly made a name for herself as one of the top female tech professionals in the United States.

 Jewel Burks, 26 @jewelmelanie

 After earning her BBA in Marketing from Howard University, Jewel started her career as an Enterprise Sales Associate for Google.
 Spending four years with Google gave Jewel the knowledge and confidence to branch out on her own.
 She founded Partpic Inc. in 2013, a computer software company allowing users to search the internet for replacement parts by simply uploading a photo of the piece of equipment that needs to be replaced.
-Jewel has served as the CEO of Partpic for the past four years, making her one of the top female professionals in both entrepreneurship and tech spheres.
+Jewel has served as the CEO of Partpic for the past four years, making her one of the top female professionals in both the entrepreneurship and tech spheres.

 Laura Behrens Wu, 25 @LauraBehrensWu

 After leaving her home in Germany to study Economics at Harvard University, Laura co-founded Shippo.
 Shippo provides small businesses with simple and affordable shipping methods both domestically and overseas.
-Roughly 10,000 business currently use Shippo, despite the company only being founded in 2014.
+Roughly 10,000 businesses currently use Shippo, despite the company only being founded in 2014.
 Laura will be educating e-commerce retailers about the shipping facet of their business at the inaugural Shippo Summit this April in San Francisco.

 Mackenzie Burnett, 23 @ciaomack

 Mackenzie is the co-founder and CEO of Redspread, which has joined with CoreOS, Inc. to form a dynamic cyber security company protecting businesses from those dreaded unreliable internet connections.
-CoreOS offers companies a variety of internet security products as well as hands on training opportunities.
+CoreOS offers companies a variety of internet security products as well as hands-on training opportunities.
 With solid WiFi being vital to the business world, we’re more than grateful for female tech professionals like Mackenzie!

 Mathilde Collin, 27 @collinmathilde